SELinuxProject/selinux-notebook/src/selinux_overview.md

     SELinux may contain any damage that maybe done intentional or otherwise.
-For example if an application is allowed to delete all of its data files or database entries and the bug, virus or malicious user gains these privileges then it would be able to do the same, however the good news is that if the policy 'confined' the application and data, all your other data should still be there.
+For example if an application is allowed to delete all of its data files or database entries and the bug, virus or malicious user gains these privileges then it would be able to do the same.
+    However the good news is that if the policy 'confined' the application and data, all your other data should still be there.
 7. User login sessions can be confined to their own domains.
 This allows clients they run to be given only the privileges they need